Visit our new website. We'd appreciate your feedback!

 Opening hours: Café Fish is open daily from mid-March until the end of October, 11am – 3pm and 5.30pm - 10pm (last orders).

-The best of the Isle of Skye’s seafood is delivered with a French twist at the 16-seater Loch Bay Restaurant, near the pier in Stein.
+The Isle of Skye’s seafood is delivered with a French twist at the 16-seater Loch Bay Restaurant, near the pier in Stein.
 As well as picturesque views of the Waternish peninsula, chef Michael Smith serves up a multiple-course ‘Skye Fruits de Mer’ set menu designed to showcase the best fish and shellfish caught in both the loch and the waters surrounding the island.
-Booking enquiries must be made online.

-Opening hours: Loch Bay Restaurant is open for dinner Tuesday - Saturday from May to October and Wednesday - Saturday in November and December.
-There are two seating times, 6.45pm (for 7pm) and 7.15pm (for 7.30pm)
+Opening hours: Loch Bay Restaurant is open for dinner Tuesday – Saturday from March to October, and Wednesday – Saturday from November – December.